vttale/serve-stale/README.md

    As of the time of this writing, several large-scale operators use stale data for answers in some way.
-A number of recursive resolver packages, including BIND, Knot, OpenDNS, and Unbound, provide options to use stale data.
+A number of recursive resolver packages, including BIND, Knot Resolver, OpenDNS, and Unbound, provide options to use stale data.
 Apple MacOS can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
 The collective operational experience is that using stale data can provide significant benefit with minimal downside.

 4. Standards Action